Lies Massage Therapists Tell: "You've Got So Many Knots!"

 I should be kind to my fellow massage therapists.
-While most of us have extensive training in anatomy and physiology, a lot of what we say and do was modeled for us by other massage types (teachers, therapists, know-it-alls such as myself).
-They might not be "lying" so much as they're just wrong.
-We've been hearing about "knots" since we first learned about massage, and sure enough, we can feel them in our clients' backs!
-The clients feel them too!
+While most of us have extensive training in anatomy and physiology, a lot of what we say and do was modeled for us by other massage types (teachers, therapists, and know-it-alls such as myself).
+They might not be "lying" so much simply repeating inaccurate information.
+We've been hearing about "knots" since we first learned about massage—and sure enough, we can feel them in our clients' backs.
+The clients feel them, too!

 This is the part where I start sighing ponderously.

 The clients definitely feel... something painful.
 Something that shifts under the fingers of the therapist.
 It has a different feel than the rest of the tissue when prodded.
-The massage therapist feels a little ball of... something, and it feels funny.
-This is where your massage therapist should know better, and should enlighten you with a bit of x-ray knowledge regarding the workings of your internal environment.
+The therapist feels a little ball of something, and it feels funny.
+This is where your therapist should know better and should enlighten you with a bit of X-ray knowledge regarding your anatomy.
 This is where a little skepticism and questioning would serve both parties well.

-Trigger points are little, especially painful areas in muscle/tendon, usually found at areas of high mechanical tension within a muscle, which tend to have the unusual characteristic of referring pain elsewhere.
-This is definitely a worthy area of research, and anyone who would like relief from persistent pain might get relief from a practitioner familiar with Neuromuscular Therapy, also known as Trigger Point Therapy.
+Trigger points are small and especially painful areas in the muscle/tendon, usually found at areas of high mechanical tension within a muscle, that tend to have the unusual characteristic of referring pain elsewhere.
+This is definitely a worthy area of research, and anyone who would like relief from persistent pain might get relief from a practitioner familiar with neuromuscular therapy, also known as trigger point therapy.
 Note that, while trigger point therapy can be a useful bodywork modality, the existence of trigger points as a physiologically detectable phenomenon is in question.

 Some massage therapists will say you have an adhesion between the sliding layers of your muscles.
-An interesting, if unverifiable, assertion.
+This is an interesting, if unverifiable, assertion.